 Day three is all downhill hiking.
 The first stop is at the Kachiqata quarry, where we witness the work the Incas could not complete due to the Spanish conquest.

 Approximately at midday we finally arrive to the town of Kachiqata - the end of this challenging and fascinating trek.

 From here we visit Ollantaytambo.
 In the afternoon we travel by train to Aguas Calientes where we meet with our fellow travelers who opted to take the “Train Option” of this trip.
-The natural hot springs in town are an unbeatable way to spend a late afternoon/early evening.
 Tonight we overnight at a simple but comfortable hotel.